robertmok/Responsive-Design/README.md

 # Responsive-Design

-A website with responsive design.
+A website designed with responsive design.

 Each section will automatically resize and relocate based on the screen size.